 Which Framework Is More Methodologically Mature?

-LCA is a mature, standardised, and widely practised methodology.
-ISO 14040/44 provides clear and detailed requirements; impact assessment methods are well validated and peer-reviewed; software tools and databases are commercially available and actively maintained; and a large global community of practice exists with established peer review norms.
-The methodological basis for conducting a credible, reproducible LCA is well established.
+LCA represents a mature, standardised, and widely practised methodology.
+ISO 14040/44 clearly outlines detailed requirements; researchers have well-validated and peer-reviewed impact assessment methods; developers actively maintain commercially available software tools and databases; and a large global community of practice upholds established peer-review norms.
+The field has firmly established a methodological basis for conducting credible and reproducible LCAs.

-LCSA is considerably less mature as an integrated framework.
+LCSA is less mature as an integrated framework.
 E-LCA is well standardised.
-LCC has a well-established methodological basis in cost engineering, guided by the SETAC Code of Practice for LCC.
-S-LCA is the least developed component: the UNEP Guidelines for S-LCA (2009, updated 2020) provide a framework but not a detailed standard; social impact pathway modelling remains an active research frontier; social background databases equivalent to Ecoinvent in coverage and quality do not yet exist; and the characterisation models for translating social inventory data into impact scores are significantly less developed than environmental characterisation models.
-The methodological heterogeneity across the three LCSA components creates substantial challenges for data harmonisation, impact integration, and study reproducibility.
+LCC has a solid methodological basis in cost engineering.
+This is guided by the SETAC Code of Practice for LCC.
+S-LCA is the least developed component.
+The UNEP Guidelines for S-LCA (2009, updated 2020) provide a basic framework.
+However, it lacks a detailed standard.
+Social impact pathway modelling is an active research frontier.
+Social background databases equivalent to Ecoinvent do not yet exist.
+The characterisation models for translating social inventory data are significantly less developed than environmental models.
+The methodological differences across the three LCSA components create challenges.
+These challenges affect data harmonisation, impact integration, and study reproducibility.

 What Data Does Each Framework Require?